amsdard/esdec-webshop-docs/source/includes/_oauth2.md

 client_secret | ThisMustBeASecretValue
 vendor-uuid   | 492d0cef-5427-4ed8-b12d-169ef39dd871

-A `vendor-uuid` value will be delivered by Esdec - it is an internal key of the webshop integration.
+A `vendor-uuid` value will be delivered by Esdec.
+It is an internal unique key of the web-shop integration and has to be set in it.
+We generate it manually during activating each new integration.

 ## Required endpoints